nlcamarillo/castDeck/readme.md

 pass in the string `native` or a numeric value to adjust the aspect ratio.
 Some monitors distort the HD aspect ratio (which is 16:9) to fit the ratio of the device.
 Pass in the actual aspect ratio of the device to fix this distortion.

+### castDeck.updateTransition(value)

+set the transition type, currently only 'fade' is supported

+### castDeck.updateDuration(value)

+set the display duration between transition, defaults to 10 seconds.

 Notes
 ---